yardbirdsax/yardbirdsax/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=yardbirdsax.yardbirdsax)

 My name is Josh Feierman, and I'm a software engineer who enjoys working with cloud infrastructure, automation, and writing Golang.
-Currently I work as a Staff Software Engineer at HBO Max / Warner Brothers Discovery doing work on cloud infrastructure engineering.
+Currently I work as a Senior Staff Software Engineer at Max / Warner Brothers Discovery, working on cloud infrastructure engineering.

 - 🌱 I’m currently learning:
   - How to be a better Go programmer (I code mainly for tool building and automation)